Tag Archives: article

 4. Guidance as “The Anointing” (1 John 2)

 As discussed previously, the Anointing (1 John 2:27) serves as a safeguard.
-This specific type of guidance is Epistemological Guidance—it guides the believer in what is true versus what is false.
+This specific type of guidance is Epistemological Guidance—it guides the believer in distinguishing between what is true and what is false.

 • It protects from nominalism by making the truth “live” in the heart.

-• It protects from heresy by providing a “resonance” with the Gospel and a “dissonance” with false teaching.
+• It protects against heresy by providing “resonance” with the Gospel and “dissonance” with false teaching.

 5. The Goal of Guidance: The High Priestly Union